aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## Introduction

 This example is meant to be used as the logical evolution in AVD to new users.
-This document follows the single data center structure and asumes the reader was already able to successfully deploy the scenario described in the section [AVD example for a single data center using L3LS](../dual-dc-l3ls/README.md).
+This document follows the single data center structure and asumes the reader was already been able to successfully deploy the scenario described in the section [AVD example for a single data center using L3LS](../dual-dc-l3ls/README.md).
 The main goal of this section is to provide a base scenario to enable the new users to grow in number of DCs (Data Center) and configure the interconnection between the different DCs that can be created.

-The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering a two DC, using the following:
+The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering two twin DCs, using the following:

 ### DC1
 - Two (virtual) spine switches.